 Students must satisfy the following requirements in order to graduate:

 1. Complete all practicum, and internship requirements.

 2. Complete all required hours of specified coursework with a minimum GPA of 3.0 and no grade lower than a “B” (86%).

 - Fulfill the course requirements of COUN 500 Counseling Advisement each semester

 - Receive a satisfactory faculty recommendation based upon the bi-annual Professional Performance Review process.
 Please see SOC Program Handbook for information on the Professional Performance Review process

 - Students typically complete the program over a three-year period

-- The time limit for completion of all requirements is seven (7) years, measured from the date a student begins coursework in the Master of Science in Counseling program
+- The time limit for completion of all requirements is seven (7) years, measured from the date a student begins coursework in the M.S. in Counseling program